Quantcast

 Waugh’s Unlikely Champions

 In the New York Review of Books, Daniel Mendelsohn demonstrates a supple understanding of Evelyn Waugh’s Brideshead Revisited—its themes and ambitions.
-Many have criticized the latest film version of the classic Catholic novel for playing fast-and-loose with the source material, but Mendelsohn is the only critic to analyze with depth and … READ MORE >
+Many have criticized the latest film version of the classic Catholic novel for playing fast-and-loose with the source material, but Mendelsohn is one of the few critics to analyze with depth and clarity (and with reference to the novel’s deep-seated Catholicism) exactly why the new film fails.
+The reason has less to do with faithfulness to the original story (or lack thereof)… READ MORE >

 Issues